Reflections on Bayh-Dole by “industry leaders”–who are, apparently, mostly shills out shilling for (and to) the pharmaceutical industry.

 Korn noted that the Act has had dramatic effects on promoting innovation in the biopharmaceutical industry.
-He noted that the Act has allowed researches and universities to seek out partners like pharmaceutical companies.
+He noted that the Act has allowed researchers and universities to seek out partners like pharmaceutical companies.

 True!
 Bayh-Dole enables universities to do exclusive deals on inventions made in federally funded work with pharmaceutical companies, and do those deals without public oversight or right of appeal.
 Even inventors don’t have a right of appeal.
 By “promoting innovation” Korn means, apparently, suppressing industry access to an invention in favor of granting access to a single company, who then effectively becomes the new owner of the invention.
 If no company comes forward to take the deal, then “promoting innovation” means “denying access to everyone until someone infringes, and then suing them.”
-The value in such deals, however, derives from denying open access and from the prospect of monopoly pricing if a product is ever produced–or suing for compensation for having been denied the value of denying open access and a financial share of monopoly pricing.
-There’s money everywhere to be had in matters of public health and apparently it is a public good for university administrators to be in their grubbing for their share along with the best of the grubbers.
+The value in such deals, however, derives from denying open access (someone pays to prevent others from having), from the prospect of monopoly pricing if a product is ever produced (others pay more because there are no alternatives), and from suing for compensation for having been denied the value of denying open access and a financial share of monopoly pricing (that is, by others practicing an invention, even if the invention owner is not itself practicing the invention).
+There’s even value in speculating on the future value of any of these positions–in the future, someone might be willing to pay to block all others, or pay to create an opportunity for monopoly pricing, or pay to for the opportunity to troll or infringement if anyone does start using the invention.
+There’s money everywhere to be had everywhere in matters of patenting improvements to public health, and apparently it is a public good for university administrators to be in there grubbing for their share along with the best of the grubbers. ‘

 If everything a university held as an invention was available open access, then pharma would partner for access to talent and what that talent might do in the future rather than to lock out talent with exclusive control.